NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 Each application(event log) could have multiple SQL queries.
 If a SQL's plan has Dataset API inside such as keyword `$Lambda` or `.apply`, that SQL query is categorized as a DataSet SQL query, otherwise it is a Dataframe SQL query.
+If there are RDD to Dataset/Dataframe conversion then it would have `SerializeFromObject` in it's SQL plan.
+These time taken by these operations are not included in total task time as the score is based on only pure Dataframe SQL.

 Note: the duration(s) reported are in milli-seconds.